 All books in our shop are provided by Amazon through their affiliate program.
 Your purchase from our online Bookstore helps defray the costs of this website as well as support ongoing genealogy research.
 Mille grazie!

 Special Note: Amazon prices are subject to change without notice!
 The book prices listed below may be different from the online sale price (over time some books decrease in price, some books increase in price due to demand).
-We attempt to update information on a regular basis.
+We update information on a regular basis.

-Father Bonficio Bolognani’s follow-up book published in 1988, is also available in limited quantities from Amazon.com.
+Father Bonficio Bolognani’s follow-up book published in 1988, available in limited quantities from Amazon used booksellers.
 Il Pane Della Miniera or Bread from Underground (please click on the title for additional information or to purchase) is out-of-print and only sold through third party book sellers.
-The paperback price is currently $37.99.
+The paperback price is currently $45.97.
 This is the story of the Trentino people working in the mines of America.
 Written from a historical prospective, it tells of the suffering endured by many of our ancestors working as miners in North America.
 The book is richly illustrated with historical photographs and presented in both Italian and English.
-Luckily “Bread from Underground” is also available online as a free digital book.
-Click here to view online.

 Life on a Gelato Diet: Everyday Expeditions with an American in Bolzano, Italy, (please click on the title for additional information or to purchase) by L. Lee McIntyre, published in 2014.
 I threw this one in just for fun.
 “Life on a Gelato Diet” is a self-published ebook detailing a typical day of an expat, living (and surviving!) in the city of Bolzano.
 Ebook price: $3.99 (also available as a paperback for $7.99).
 Lee McIntyre has traveled with her husband to South Tyrol and set-up housekeeping in an apartment at the heart of the city.
 Her husband has accepted a position in Bolzano, leaving Lee to figure out the details of everyday living, such as grocery shopping, dealing with handy men, and working through the bureaucracy of Italian paperwork – all while learning Italian.
 Yes it seems like trial by fire, but she survives and, with much humor, details her daily exploits around Bolzano.
 Since I have been to Bolzano and am planning a future trip back to this lovely medieval city, I found this little gem of a book entertaining and informative.
 I plan to use much of her advice on my next visit.
 And perhaps I might bump into the expat herself and invite her for a bowl of gelato!

 The Hidden Frontier: Ecology and Ethnicity in an Alpine Valley, (please click on the title for additional information or to purchase) by John W. Cole, first published in 1974, an updated version was reissued in 1999.
 Available as a new or used hardcover through individual booksellers at Amazon.
-You can also purchase the book directly through Amazon as a new paperback for $33.95 or as a much more reasonably priced Kindle ebook for $18.33.
+You can also purchase the book directly through Amazon as a new paperback for $32.11, as a used paperback for $14.88 or as a much more reasonably priced Kindle ebook for $18.33.
 This book was a suggestion from Chiara Dalle Nogare, one of our Trentino cousins.
 It was originally published as an academic treatise based on field research comparing the peasant life of two Alpine villages: Germanic St. Felix and close neighbor, Italian-speaking Tret (a small village located close to the Genetti family’s ancestral Castelfondo and very similar in culture).
 During his research, Professor John Cole lived in the villages he studied, became friends with many of the residents and participated in local culture and traditions.
 He writes in-depth, comparing the two villages through ethnicity, identity, and nation-building, weaving within the text ethnography, ecology, culture, and politics.
 St. Felix and Tret reside only about one mile apart in the Val di Non, yet they differ in language, politics and in the very way each designates land usage and village design.
 Although this is certainly a book for those more academically inclined, the average reader will gain a deeper understanding of the history and anthropology of the old Tyrol, as well as a glimpse of how modernization is changing this isolated Alpine region.
 I am currently reading “The Hidden Frontier” and have found the first section to contain the best detailed historical account of the Trentino-Alto Adige region that I have ever read.
 From pre-Roman to modern-day, Tyrol (South Tyrol) was and still is a fascinating part of Europe.
 A blend of German, Italian and ancient culture; dealing with its own factions and internal politics; historically battling external governments; yet fiercely proud and autonomous by nature.
 If you really want to understand your Tyrolean roots, this is the book to read!

 Governance and Grievance: Habsburg Policy and Italian Tyrol in the Eighteenth Century, (please click on the title for additional information or to purchase), by Miriam J. Levy, published in 1988.
 Available through Amazon as a paperback, price: $19.95.